 Injury and Dysfunction - Second Order Energetic Effects

 Either through advancing age, reduced mobility and flexibility or when an overlaying Lumbro-Sacral injury compounds the energetic block at the pelvis caused by SRLS, lower limb degradation accelerates.
-Reduced lower limb strength and mobility.
-Lower limb circulation inhibited leading to fluid retention, meridian pain, joint pain, and increasingly reduced lower limb function over time.
-This is an outcome I have encountered in practice.
+Lower limb energetic circulation is inhibited leading to fluid retention, meridian pain, joint pain, and increasingly reduced lower limb function over time.
+Skin infection and wound healing on the feet can be increasingly problematic.
+This is an outcome I have encountered.
 There is a sidedness to this effect where the Second Cardinal Sign of rigidity through the right hip predisposes that side to be more affected.
-Specifically, the Bladder meridian is strangled in the small of the back on the right side causing meridian pain in the hamstring, calf and the lateral aspect of the heel, and weaken the right kidney in the long term.
+Specifically, the Bladder meridian is strangled in the small of the back and the latero-superior aspect of the Iliac Crest on the right side causing meridian pain in the hamstring, at the Biceps Femoris insertion behind the knee, calf and the lateral aspect of the heel, weakening the right kidney in the long term.

-In TCM theory, inhibiting Qi flow can have a direct effect on metabolic function and vitality.
-It may be coincidental, but apart from improved lower limb function and reduced back pain, it is frequently reported a beneficial side effect of heel lift treatment for SRLS is markedly improved digestion and vitality.
+In TCM theory, Qi flow has a direct effect on metabolic function and vitality.
+It may be coincidental, but apart from improved lower limb function and reduced back pain, a beneficial side effect of heel lift treatment for SRLS is markedly improved digestion and vitality.
 The metabolic health outcomes that can be influenced by SRLS are better considered by a TCM practitioner.
 It is beyond my scope of practice to diagnose and treat internal health conditions.

 Remedial Massage Therapist